Music Admission Timeline

 (December 1 - March 1)

+You must register for an audition through your Applicant Portal.
 Auditions are coordinated and conducted by the school of music and must be scheduled at least two weeks in advance of the desired audition date.
 For all graduate applicants, the audition process consists of a combination of the following scheduled audition components:

 - Performance Audition (go to audition overview)